Lalbagh – The Natural Beauty in Bangalore That Draws Attention

 How to reach Lalbagh

-After knowing so much about this garden, you might wish to visit this place and below are the ways you can use to reach here.
+After learning so much about this garden, you might wish to visit it, and below are the ways you can reach it.

 By air

-Bengaluru International Airport is the nearest airport from Lalbagh and it is 35km away.
-There are taxis and buses available outside the airport to drop you to the magical land.
+Bengaluru International Airport is the nearest airport to Lalbagh, located 35km away.
+There are taxis and buses available outside the airport to take you to the magical land.

 By rail

-Majestic Railway Station is the nearest station from Lalbagh – around 5.9 kms.
-Yeshwantpur railway station is around 13.4 kms away from Lalbagh.
-After reaching the stations, one can easily take a taxi or KSRTC bus to get to the botanical garden.
+Majestic Railway Station is the nearest station to Lalbagh, around 5.9 km away.
+Yeshwantpur railway station is approximately 13.4 km from Lalbagh.
+After reaching the station, one can easily take a taxi or a KSRTC bus to the botanical garden.

 By road

-The Kempegowda Bus Station, Majestic, is the nearest bus stop from Lalbagh and it is approximately 7km away.
+The Kempegowda Bus Station, Majestic, is the nearest bus stop to Lalbagh, approximately 7km away.
 The bus drops you at the garden.

 Special events at Lalbagh